matthewweaver/dask-data-pipeline/README.md

 Write a python script to process and analyze the data provided in the included files.

-**Be sure to set aside at least 15-30 minutes near the end of the session to ensure Part 4 gets completed.**
+**Be sure to set aside at least 15-30 minutes near the end of the session to ensure Part 3 gets completed.**

 The objective is not necessarily to _finish_ the exercise, it's just to observe how one proceeds through the work required.
+Use the exercise as an opportunity to show what **quality production code** looks like.

 > We recommend using the pandas package for this exercise.